 Long COVID is an area of the disease that requires more research, as well as support for those individuals who contract it.

 CDP has a COVID-19 Response Fund that provides an opportunity for donors to meet the ongoing and ever-expanding challenges presented by this virus.
-As of July 2022, CDP has granted more than $38 million to more than 150 organizations working in the U.S. and abroad, including grants made to fund projects in collaboration with other CDP funds.
+Since our first round of COVID-19-related grants in April 2020, CDP has made more than 200 grants totaling $42,489,478 to more than 170 organizations worldwide.

 (Photo: Syrian American Medical Society (SAMS) distributes hygiene kits in the Beka’a Valley in Lebanon to assist refugees with personal protection and household sanitization.
 Source: SAMS)